WayFASTER: a Self-Supervised Traversability Prediction for Increased Navigation Awareness: Validation Experimental Results

 \subsection{Cross-platform validation}

 We also tested our method on a different robotic platform.
-In this experiment, the objective was to show that our modular approach can be easily deployed on different robotic platforms with minor modification in the hyper-parameters.
-To do so, we tested \method{} on a Unitree Go1 quadruped robot equipped with a Nvidia Jetson Xavier AGX, a GPS module, and a StereoLabs ZED2i camera.
+In this experiment, the objective was to show that our modular approach can be easily deployed on different robotic platforms with minor modifications in the hyper-parameters.
+To do so, we tested \method{} on a Unitree Go1 quadruped robot equipped with a Nvidia Jetson Xavier AGX, a GNSS module, and a StereoLabs ZED2i camera.
 Since the platform is a quadruped robot, it does not suffer from the same friction when turning as a skid-steer wheeled platform.
 Therefore, we multiplied the output traversability map channel responsible for the angular traversability prediction by 2.5.
+We obtained this value by using the RHE module on the TerraSentia robot and taking $1/\nu$ when turning on a flat surface where the traversability is expected to be maximal.
 This step was enough to match the kino-dynamic model between the quadruped and the wheeled robot.

 We tested our method on this platform for three runs and our navigation system was able to successfully drive the robot and reach the goal location in all of the tries.
 Fig. \ref{fig:ours-quadruped} shows one of the experiments where the quadruped was used to navigate a long path using \method{}.
-As we can see on the image, the robot was able to successfully navigate by avoiding obstacles in between the points, such as trees and buildings, and safely reach all the defined goals.
+As we can see in the image, the robot was able to successfully navigate by avoiding obstacles in between the points, such as trees and buildings, and safely reach all the defined goals.